frndlytm/metamigrate/README.md

 This workflow is generated for various GROUPS of MAPPINGS.

-In the case of the project for which it was developed, there were 4 separate mappings into the same generic template files which were fed to a cloud PaaS.
+In the case of the project for which it was developed, there were 4 separate mappings into the same generic template files which were fed to a cloud SaaS.

 For more information about the ignored 'settings.py' file, feel free to contact me directly.